ericrallen/old-school-front-end-challenge/README.md

 ---------------------------------
 ```

-Interestingly, it looks like the `sort` is taking the most time - we're sorting between `100,000` and `500,000` items per iteration, so that makes sense - but there are some other spots we can try to optimize, too.
-Let's save the sorting for `Make it fast.`.
+It looks like the `sort` is taking the most time - we're sorting between `100,000` and `500,000` items per iteration, so that makes sense - but there are some other spots we can try to optimize, too.
+We're using the built-in `.sort()` method, so let's save the sorting for `Make it fast`.

-Remember, we're still in the `Make it Right.` stage.
+Anything we do to improve the native sorting likely doesn't fall into the best practices and maintainability focused `Make it right` stage.

 #### Step one

 The first thing I want to do is fix the way we're calculating the wait time.
 In the previuos code, we were iterating with a `for()` loop and then using a `while()` loop inside of that to segment our list of names with appointments into groups and increment the wait time per group.
+Nested loops are bad.

-While writing some tests to validate my calcuations, I ended up finding a more efficient way to solve for the wait time:
+While writing some tests to validate my calcuations, I came up with a more efficient way to solve for the wait time:

 ```math
 \text{WaitTime}(p, j) = (\lfloor \frac{p}{j} \rfloor + 1) \cdot A